Coset correct means on groups and the probability that two elements commute: Introduction

 In \cite{AntolinMartinoVentura2017}, Antol\'in, Ventura and the first author introduced the study of the degree of commutativity $\dc[S](G)$ of a finitely generated group $G = \langle S \rangle$, by computing the proportion of commuting elements in a ball $B_{G,S}(n)$ of radius $n$ in the Cayley graph $\operatorname{Cay}(G,S)$, and taking the limit (superior) as $n \to \infty$.
 They showed that $\dc[S](G)$ is zero for non-elementary hyperbolic $G$, and similar results were later obtained by the second author for non-(virtually abelian) groups $G$ that are graph products \cite{Valiunas2019rational} and higher rank solvable Baumslag--Solitar groups \cite{Valiunas2019negligibity}.
 The main obstacle in these cases, however, was that for many groups, the ball counting measure does not measure the index of subgroups correctly.

 In order to avoid such problems, Tointon \cite{Tointon2020} studied sequences of measures that measure indices of subgroups correctly (in the limit), as well as the degree of commutativity for such sequences.
-This is the case, for instance, for the measures obtained from random walks (in a finitely generated group), as well as F{\o}lner sequences (in a countable amenable group); in particular, a version of Theorem~\ref{thm: existence of CCMs-intro} for finitely generated groups follows from the results in \cite{Tointon2020}.
+In fact, this notion is equivalent to our notion of a CCM, as observed in Remark~\ref{rem:sequenceareCCM}.
+These measures can be obtained from random walks (in a finitely generated group), as well as F{\o}lner sequences (in a countable amenable group); in particular, a version of Theorem~\ref{thm: existence of CCMs-intro} for finitely generated groups follows from the results in \cite{Tointon2020}.
 A version of Theorem~\ref{thm:dc-CCM-nonzero-intro} was also proved there, and this has been later extended by Tointon, Ventura and the authors \cite{MTVV} to the \emph{degree of $k$-step nilpotence} of a group $G$---the probability that the iterated commutator $[x_0,x_1,\ldots,x_k]$ is trivial for ``random'' elements $x_0,\ldots,x_k \in G$.